 12. There is no designated handicapped parking in the pits.
 Handicap parking is right outside the grandstand gate on top.
 No personal vehicles will be allowed to park in the pits.
 There will be no saved spots in the pits, only paid parking spots.

-13. The premises are covered under the federal and state sex offender laws.
+13. The premises are covered under the federal and state sex offender/sexual predator laws.
 We are in a park by a public pool and an elementary school.
-Registered sex offenders are not allowed on the grounds.
+Registered sex offenders and/or sexual predators are not allowed on the grounds.

 HIGHLAND SPEEDWAY DRUG POLICY

 1. ILLEGAL DRUGS are those substances defined and prohibited by State and/or Federal Law.

 2. GENERAL PROHIBITION: Possession or use of illegal drugs or drug substances, as defined above, is prohibited in any form, by any participant at Highland Speedway events, either on the Speedway, or in any area considered to be used in the operation of the Speedway, such as parking lots or leased properties.

 3. PARTICIPANT is any person taking part in any event sanctioned by Highland Speedway and/or the Madison County Fair Association in any form, including but not restricted to drivers, car owners, mechanics, crew members, sponsors, track officials or pit area observers.
 All such persons shall be considered public figures who have, by their own choice, become involved in auto racing events sanctioned by Highland Speedway and/or the Madison County Fair Association with the full understanding that he/she MUST abide by the rules and regulations established and published or announced by theHighland Speedway.
 ALL PARTICIPANTS WILL BE CONSIDERED RESPONSIBLE FOR THEIR PERSONAL CONDUCT.